vitest-dev/vitest/docs/api/index.md

   ```

   ::: warning
   `vi.mock` is hoisted (in other words, _moved_) to **top of the file**.
-It means that whenever you wrote it (be it inside `beforeEach` or `test`), it will actually be called before that.
+It means that whenever you write it (be it inside `beforeEach` or `test`), it will actually be called before that.

   This also means that you cannot use any variables inside the factory that are defined outside the factory.

   If you need to use variables inside the factory, try [`vi.doMock`](#vi-domock).
-It works the same way, but isn't hoisted.
+It works the same way but isn't hoisted.
 Beware that it only mocks subsequent imports.
   :::

   ::: warning
   If you are mocking a module with default export, you will need to provide a `default` key within the returned factory function object.
-This is an ES modules specific caveat, therefore `jest` documentation may differ as `jest` uses CommonJS modules.
+This is an ES modules-specific caveat, therefore `jest` documentation may differ as `jest` uses CommonJS modules.
 For example,

   ```ts
   vi.mock('./path/to/module.js', () => {